Resistance-Lab/resistancelab_site/_news/2021-07-23-welcome-no-borders-trans-safety-network.md

 In August last year, we published our inaugural report [_A Growing Threat to Life: Taser usage by Greater Manchester Police_](/our-work/gmp-taser-update/index.html), which was then followed by a [report into the false claims made by GMP this year](/our-work/gmp-taser-update/index.html), and a [panel discussion on the use of Tasers nationally](/news/2021-02-25-no-more-tasers-panel.html).

-Through this work we've been working closely with representatives from No Borders Manchester and Trans Safety Network who we are now delighted to announce are now formal group members of the Resistance Lab collective.xec
+Through this work we've been working closely with representatives from No Borders Manchester and Trans Safety Network who we are now delighted to announce are now formal group members of the Resistance Lab collective.

 ## No Borders Manchester